92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 My templates= t-mgmt, t-network, t-secure, t-vpn, debian-X, fedora-minimal(with nano), fedora, debian, whonix-gw, whonix-ws. (all offline)

-My DVM-templates= default-mgmt-dvm, debian-X-dvm(default), fedora-dvm (online), t-network-dvm, t-secure-dvm, whonix-ws-dvm (online) ( only two are online)
+My DVM-templates= default-mgmt-dvm, debian-X-dvm(default), fedora-dvm (online), t-network-dvm, t-secure-dvm, whonix-ws-dvm (online), BaseVM* ( only two are online)

-My Appvm= Vault(offline), Mailvm, storage(offline), GPG(offline), sync, sys-whonix, keybasethunder
+My Appvm= Vault(offline), Mailvm, storage(offline), GPG(offline), sync, sys-whonix, keybasethunder, Bank, Nord, ivpn

-My Disp-Appvm= sys-net, sys-firewall(online), sys-usb, fileopen
+My Disp-Appvm= sys-net, sys-firewall(online), sys-usb, fileopen, HardCore, Surf, Multimedia

-My AppVM which are templates for DispVM= Bank, HardCore, Surf, Multimedia, Nord, ivpn
+My AppVM which are templates for DispVM= BaseVM

 { fileopen is created with (qvm-create -C DispVM -l yellow fileopen) base debian-X-dvm.}

+{ BaseVM is appvm based on debian-X in which I modified firefox, installed searx and allowed it to be template for dispvm from advanced tab of settings.
+Then I made it default dispVM and created all named online disposable vm for different purpose from it and after creating them I changed default dispvm to offline one i.e. debian-X-dvm.
+Like in above eg. Hardcore is based on BaseVM and it's also created like fileopen.}

 Some appvms arise out of requirements too.